salvadg/speklo-UI-Guide/README.md

 # speklo-UI-Guide
-### I'm not a designer but I need had to create a rough design guide help my development process flow better.
+### Rough design guide to help my development process flow better.
+But I'm not a UI/UX person.
+Just a person that tries to create things.

 This rough draft that will be updated as I flesh out this project unless I forget.
+Why am I talking to myself?
+I'm the only one working on this project.